 Verified Purchase

-I completely agree with Emma Thompson's review.
+I completely agree with James Thompson's review.
 This book exceeded my expectations!

 This book changed how I think about graphics.
 The author has a gift for making complex ideas feel simple and approachable.
 It's rare to find a technical book that's this enjoyable to read.